Panasonic G9 vs Pentax K-1

 Review summary: Panasonic G9 vs Pentax K-1

 So how do things add up?
 Is there a clear favorite between the Panasonic G9 and the Pentax K-1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DC-G9: